10 June 2021

-The climate crisis is happening now, in Europe, in 2021.
+The climate crisis is happening in Europe right now.
 More than ever, Poland is experiencing longer-lasting droughts, sudden heavy rainfall and storms.
 These changing weather patterns, worsened by climate change, are also increasing the risk of wildfires, crop failures and also affect water quality.

 Read the stories of the Polish citizens who are experiencing the impacts of climate in their community right now and are worried for the future.

 “I believe that Polish politicians have been passive for too long.
 The time for talking and thinking is over and the time for action has come.”

 Małgorzata has been living near the border of the Biebrza National Park for 15 years.
 Together with her husband, Małgorzata runs an ecotourism business.
 They were the first tourist facility in the Podlaskie Voivodeship to be awarded the Polish Ecotourism Certificate.